Novartis/Novartis.github.io/projects/jpkl.md

   Serialize high memory / disk consumption NumPy multidimensional arrays of images into JPEG-Pickle files for low storage cost and decently fast, random access with NumPy-like indexing.
 ---

-# JPkl - multidimensional image arrays to single JPEG-Pickles in Python

 Serialize high memory / disk consumption NumPy multidimensional arrays of images into JPEG-Pickle files for low storage cost and decently fast, random access with NumPy-like indexing.

 Code at a glance: